 CJ gave this to nearly everyone at the gym, and everyone concurred: this stuff is AWESOME!!

 For whatever reason, we’re honestly liking this better as a pre workout than even Jack’d Up!
 The energy is just so perfectly blended.
-Read why below in our ingredient analysis:
+Read why below in our ingredient analysis below:

 Off the Chain Ingredients

 As we mentioned before the break, Off the Chain comes in both a DMAA and DMAA-free option.
 The breakdown below is for the option that includes DMAA.
 Now, onto the goods!

 Off the Chain contains a blend of 13 amino acids, not just branched-chain amino acids (BCAAs).